junxit/us-congress-bills-112/metadata.md

 - 2011-05-05 — Introduced in House
 - 2011-05-05 — Introduced in House
 - 2011-05-05 — Referred to the House Committee on Transportation and Infrastructure.
+- 2011-05-06 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2011-06-22 — Committee Consideration and Mark-up Session Held.
+- 2011-06-22 — Ordered to be Reported by Voice Vote.
+- 2011-06-22 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2011-11-14 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mrs. Napolitano objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2011-11-14 — Considered under suspension of the rules. (consideration: CR H7416-7417)
+- 2011-11-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1791.
+- 2011-11-14 — Mr. Denham moved to suspend the rules and pass the bill.
+- 2011-11-14 — Placed on the House Calendar, Calendar No. 89.
+- 2011-11-14 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-282.
+- 2011-11-14 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-282.